m0n0x41d/m0n0x41d/README.md

 Certainly!
 Here's a more polished and organized version:

 - 👨‍💻 Working at [Monite](https://monite.com/)
-- 🎓 Currently immersed in studying HighLoad System Design essentials and best practices.
+- 🎓 Currently studying HighLoad System Design essentials and Haskell.
 - ✍️ Crafting articles on topics revolving around system, software design and my thoughts.
 - 💡 Explore my experiences and read all blog posts on [ivanzakutnii.com](https://ivanzakutnii.com/).